 You’re not finished, and you’ll never get it all done, but you have already succeeded.
 You’ve pursued your mission, in one way or another, and while you certainly feel you haven’t done nearly enough—that you could be of better service, that you could be more at ease, and more profitable or productive—those ideas are based on industry, not on spirit.

 Life fluidly responds to the unnatural and the mechanical.
 It is eternal and patient.
 It adapts, works with, through and around, and only knows “yes”.
-If it can be conceived, ideated, or cogitated upon, it has access to the original substance, and may be explored.
+If it can be conceived, ideated or cogitated upon, it has access to the original substance, and may be explored.
 Thus, we manifest our world.
 Thus, we alter the narrative and create new stories.
-Thus, we can remain intact, safe, small, and afraid.
-Thus, we can be gods.
+Thus, we can remain intact, safe, small and afraid.
+Thus, we can be creators.